-Here, we investigated whether adaptation decreases contrast sensitivity similarly around polar angle and at fovea.
-We considered three hypotheses regarding the extent of adaptation effects: (1) Uniform adaptation: Adaptation may have comparable effects around the polar angle, as early visual cortex mediates both adaptation(32, 38) and covert spatial attention^(32, 55), and attention improves performance similarly around polar angle(56-59); (2) Vertical meridian dominance: Adaptation may be stronger along the vertical (particularly at the upper) than the horizontal meridian, as adaptation depends on adaptor-target similarity(53, 54, 60), it may be stronger where population receptive fields (pRF) size is larger(61-63) and stimuli are less precisely encoded(64); (3) Horizontal meridian dominance: Adaptation may be stronger along the horizontal than the vertical meridian (particularly at the upper) given the approximately uniform density of V1 neurons across visual space(65, 66) and the larger cortical surface area devoted to the horizontal than vertical meridian and the lower than upper vertical meridian(61-63, 67-69).
-Locations with more neurons devoted to sensory processing elicit a stronger response to the adaptor(70, 71), and a stronger adaptor signal amplifies the adaptation effect(72-76).
+(1) Uniform adaptation: Similar adaptation magnitude across meridians, consistent with the central role of early visual cortex in both adaptation (36, 42) and covert spatial attention (36, 84), and with the findings that attention improves performance similarly around polar angle (86-89).

+- (2) Vertical meridian dominance: Stronger adaptation along the vertical (particularly the upper vertical meridian) than the horizontal meridian, as predicted by adaptor-target similarity (58, 59, 90) being stronger where population receptive fields (pRF) size is larger (72, 91, 92) and stimuli are less precisely encoded (93). - (3) Horizontal meridian dominance: Stronger adaptation along the horizontal than the vertical meridian (particularly upper), consistent with the larger cortical surface area devoted to the horizontal than vertical meridian (63, 70-72, 91, 92).
+V1 neuronal density is approximately uniform across visual space (94, 95) and locations with more neurons devoted to sensory processing elicit a stronger response to the adaptor (96, 97), which amplifies the adaptation effect (54, 98-101).
+This prediction is consistent with the fact that adaptation increases with the strength of the response to the stimulus (102-105).

 Fourteen adults participated in all three experiments (Figure 1).
-In Experiment 1, participants adapted to a horizontal stimulus and discriminated whether a target Gabor, presented at the same location as the adaptor among one of four perifoveal cardinal locations, was tilted clockwise or counterclockwise from horizontal.
-Because sensitivity to gratings is higher in radial than tangential orientations(77-79), we anticipated an exacerbated HVA when the task involved horizontal stimulus orientation, which is radial at the horizontal meridian.
-To evaluate the influence of radial bias in Experiment 2 participants adapted to a vertical stimulus and discriminated whether a Gabor was tilted clockwise from vertical.
+Participants performed an orientation discrimination task, as in previous studies of contrast adaptation (35, 85, 104).
+In Experiment 1, participants adapted to a horizontal stimulus and discriminated whether a target Gabor-presented at the same location as the adaptor among one of four perifoveal cardinal locations-was tilted clockwise or counterclockwise from horizontal (Figure 1A).
+Given that sensitivity to gratings is higher for radial than tangential orientations (106-108), we hypothesized an exacerbated HVA when the task involved horizontal stimulus orientation, which is radial at the horizontal meridian.
+To evaluate the influence of radial bias, in Experiment 2 participants adapted to a vertical stimulus and discriminated whether a Gabor was tilted clockwise or counterclockwise from vertical.
+These experiments enabled us to (1) evaluate the role of cortical surface area in adaptation and (2) compare the extent of both HVA and VMA with different stimulus orientations.

-In Experiment 3, we examined the adaptation effect at the fovea using the same orientation discrimination task.
-This addressed previous inconsistent findings and the influence of task type on adaptation effects across eccentricity(36, 51-54, 80-82): For example, tilt aftereffects are stronger for suprathreshold targets at peripheral than central vision along the horizontal meridian(52, 53, 80-82).
-However, for contrast thresholds, adaptation effects are similar across foveal, parafoveal, and peripheral vision along similar along the horizontal meridian(50), and recovery times for adaptation durations \geq 1000 ms are comparable between peripheral and foveal vision(52).
+In Experiment 3, we examined adaptation effects at the fovea using the same orientation discrimination tasks (Figure 1B).
+This experiment enabled us to (1) further evaluate the role of cortical surface area in adaptation and (2) address previous inconsistent findings regarding task eccentricity-dependent adaptation effects (40, 56-59, 109-111): For instance, whereas tilt aftereffects are stronger for suprathreshold targets at peripheral than central vision along the horizontal meridian (57, 58, 109-111), contrast threshold adaptation shows comparable magnitudes across foveal, parafoveal, and peripheral vision along the horizontal meridian (55), and similar recovery times for adaptation durations ≥1000 ms between peripheral and foveal vision (57).